sjmudd/bacula-rpm-builder/README.md

-This repo is intended to make it possible to build rpms directly from the bacula git repo in a repeatable manner without necessarily needing to wait for the rpms to be built by the upstream code owners.
+This repo is intended to make it possible to build rpms directly from the bacula git repo in a repeatable manner without necessarily needing to wait for them to be built by the upstream code owners.

 Ideally this script could be incorporated into the upstream code so that it is visible to more peope and they are able to use